 Our Center for Mathematics Achievement has teamed up with Worcester Polytechnic Institute (WPI) to develop an online tool that will use “machine learning” to facilitate middle school teachers in helping students with their math homework in a more timely and effective manner.

 Using a $744,317 grant from the National Science Foundation (NSF), Lesley’s Center and WPI will create a tool that supports the infrastructure of Open Educational Resources (OER), such as the popular Open Up Resources (authored by Illustrative Mathematics) and EngageNY curricula.
-This tool, called the Dialogue Reinforcement Infrastructure for Volitional Exploratory Research — Soliciting Effective Actions from Teachers (DRIVER-SEAT) could help teachers save time while increasing the quality and timeliness of homework assistance.
+This tool, called the Dialogue Reinforcement Infrastructure for Volitional Exploratory Research — Soliciting Effective Actions from Teachers (DRIVER-SEAT) could help teachers save time while increasing the quality and timeliness of "formative assessment" (homework) assistance.

 The tool will be woven into ASSISTments, a free program developed by WPI computer science professor Dr. Neil Heffernan to give students feedback on their homework and help teachers see how their students are performing individually and as a class.

 DRIVER-SEAT will be powered by technologies employed by Google’s Smart Reply, which uses machine learning to let users send predictive or “suggested” human-like messages when responding to an email, rather than spending time on crafting their own.
 It’s a fast and effective way to respond to students’ online homework questions when teachers lack the time to provide detailed feedback.